-Our Head of EAL is also available one night a week in the boarding house to assist with academic or pastoral concerns.
+Our Director of International Students is available one night a week in the boarding house to assist with academic or pastoral concerns.
 Students can drop in to chat about any aspect of their lives.
 In addition to this EAL support is available at lunchtimes and after school.

 YEARS 7, 8 AND 9